makerdao/community/governance/votes/Executive vote - September 11, 2020.md

 ## Review

-Community debate on this topic can be found on the MakerDAO [governance forum](https://forum.makerdao.com/).
+Community debate on these topics can be found on the MakerDAO [governance forum](https://forum.makerdao.com/).
 Please review any linked threads to inform your position before voting.

 Additionally, these changes may have been discussed further in recent Governance calls.
 [Video](https://www.youtube.com/playlist?list=PLLzkWCj8ywWNq5-90-Id6VPSsrk4OWVan) and [Audio](https://soundcloud.com/makerdao/sets/governance-calls) for these calls is available to review.